microsoft/vscode-docs/docs/remote/troubleshooting.md

 ### Are the Visual Studio Code Remote Development extensions open source?

-The Visual Studio Code Remote Development extensions are free to use with an [open roadmap](https://aka.ms/vscode-remote-release), but are not currently open source.
+The Visual Studio Code Remote Development extensions are free to use with an [open roadmap](https://aka.ms/vscode-remote/feedback), but are not currently open source.
+See the [license](https://go.microsoft.com/fwlink/?linkid=2077057) for additional details.

-### As an extension author what do I need to do?

-The VS Code extension API abstracts many extensions away from any changes so they work without modification.
-However, given extensions can use any node module or runtime they want, there are situations where adjustments may need to be made.
-We recommend you should test your extension to be sure that no update are required.
-See [Adding Remote Development Support to Extensions](/api/advanced-topics/remote-extensions.md) for details.
+### GDPR and VS Code

+The VS Code Remote Development extensions follow the same policies as Visual Studio Code itself.
+See the [general FAQ](/docs/supporting/faq.md#gdpr-and-vs-code) for more details.

+### Where can I get help?

+You can ask questions and search for answers on [Stack Overflow](https://stackoverflow.com/questions/tagged/vscode) and enter issues and feature requests directly in our [Remote Development GitHub repository](https://aka.ms/vscode-remote/feedback).

 ## SSH Tips